The aim is to classify five types of alcohols (1-Octanol, 1-Propanol, 2-Butanol, 2-Propanol, 1-Isobutanol) from the QCM sensor data.

 A QCM is an electromechanical oscillator that contains a thin slice of quartz crystal with two channels placed on its surface.
 This physical device is sensitive to the resonance frequency.

 The central goal here is to design an electronic nose model that makes proper classifications for the different alcohol types.

 Electronic noses are sensors designed to mimic humans' sensory abilities to detect complex mixtures of chemical substances and biological origin.

 This is a classification project, since the variable to be predicted is categorical (1-Octanol, 1-Propanol, 2-Butanol, 2-Propanol, 1-Isobutanol).

 The first step is to prepare the data set, which is the source of information for the classification problem.
 For that, we need to configure the following concepts:

 The variables are:

-The input variables are the five first variables, they are the five different concetrations through which each of the different alcohols is passed through the sensor.
+The input variables are the five first variables.
+They are the five different concentrations through which each of the different alcohols is passed through the sensor.